Rusten House: Heritage listing

 Old Queanbeyan Hospital was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Rusten House and its surrounding landscape is of considerable historical and architectural significance.
 It is one of the oldest extant public buildings in Queanbeyan.
-Rusten house is historically significant as Queanbeyan's second hospital and one that served as the town's public hospital for a period of seventy twoyears from 1861.
+Rusten house is historically significant as Queanbeyan's second hospital and one that served as the town's public hospital for a period of seventy two years from 1861.
 The building is also significant for the fact that, from 1911, it was the de facto original hospital for the nation's new federal capital at Canberra.
 It was the only hospital serving the federal territory for most of the period up to early 1921 and continued to treat patients from Canberra up into the 1930s.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 Associated with a local historical figure, Mary Rusten, the first matron.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The building makes a high contribution to the streetscape and is of moderate aesthetic significance.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The building has special value for the community associated with staffing and the Hospital auxiliary and this is reflected in the multiple voluntary and statutory heritage listings.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The site has the potential to provide relics through archaeological review and assessment.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Rare as one of the oldest extant public buildings in Queanbeyan.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The building has the capacity to demonstrate an intact example of one of the earliest public hospitals in regional NSW.